wrmk/wheel_of_fortune/README.md

 # README

-This is basic wheel of fortune, when user have to open guessed word by one character
+This is basic wheel of fortune, when user have to open guessed word by one character at round